Connecting Perl on UNIX or Linux to Microsoft SQL Server

 perl -e 'use DBD::ODBC;'

-If you have not got DBD::ODBC installed, see Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for installation instructions.
+If you have not got DBD::ODBC installed, refer to Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for installation instructions.

 To show the DBD::ODBC version: